 Mini Grant Awards:

 INCREASING ENVIRONMENTAL LITERACY

-Every year, COEEA provides two educational organizations and/or community-based groups with $500 to $1,000 stimulus funding for local projects or enhancements to existing projects that benefit the environment and increase environmental literacy among Connecticut residents, across a broad and diverse audience of youth and/or adult learners.
+Every year, COEEA provides two educational organizations and/or community-based groups with $500 to $1,500 stimulus funding for local projects or enhancements to existing projects that increase environmental literacy among Connecticut residents, across a broad and diverse audience of youth and/or adult learners.

 ADVANCING DEIJ in ENVIRONMENTAL EDUCATION